 A 47-year-old woman is seen in follow-up for depression.
 She admits to being raped in a parking lot several months prior but did not report it to the police.
 She is continuing to have intrusive nightmares and flashbacks of the event.
 She is having difficulty concentrating at work and does not feel comfortable in social situations.

 Sexual violence is a sexual act that is committed or attempted by another person without freely given consent of the victim or against someone who is unable to consent or refuse.1 It may involve actual or threatened physical force, use of guns or other weapons, coercion, intimidation, or pressure.
 Sexual violence includes unwanted penetration (completed or attempted with or without alcohol/drug facilitation) defined as physical insertion, however slight, of the penis into the vulva; contact between the mouth and the penis, vulva, or anus; or physical insertion of a hand, finger, or other object into the anal or genital opening of another person.
-Sexual violence also includes unwanted sexual contact (intentional touching either directly or through clothing of the genitals, anus, groin, breast, inner thigh, or buttocks against a victim's will or when a victim is unable to consent) and noncontact unwanted sexual experiences, such as voyeurism, intentional exposure to exhibitionism, undesired exposure to pornography, verbal or behavioral sexual harassment, threats of sexual violence, or taking nude photographs of a sexual nature of another person without his or her ...
+Sexual violence also includes unwanted sexual contact (intentional touching either directly or through clothing of the genitals, anus, groin, breast, inner thigh, or buttocks against a victim's will or when a victim is unable to consent) and noncontact unwanted sexual experiences, such as voyeurism, intentional exposure to exhibitionism, undesired exposure to pornography, verbal or behavioral sexual harassment, threats of sexual violence, or taking nude photographs of a sexual nature of another person without his ...